stolostron/rhacm-docs/manage_applications/app_resources.md

 ## Application
 {: #application}

-Applications (`Application.app.k8s.io`) in {Red Hat Advanced Cluster Management for Kubernetes are used for viewing the application components.
+Applications (`Application.app.k8s.io`) in Red Hat Advanced Cluster Management for Kubernetes are used for viewing the application components.

 The definition structure for an application can resemble the following example YAML content: